ritishpaul/ritish_blog/_posts/Projects/2020-07-31-Arduino-LCD-Display.markdown

 #### Concept and Structure

 ![LCD Diagram](/ritish_blog/images/lcddiagram.png)
+##### Source: IJRASET

-The Liquid Crystal Display (LCD) is a display technology that is popular and used in many electronic projects due to their ability to present information while remaining cheap.
-It uses liquid filled crystals to produce images which is due their light modifying properties.
+The Liquid Crystal Display (LCD) is a display technology that is popular and used in many electronic projects due to its ability to present information while remaining cheap.
+It uses liquid filled crystals to produce images because of their light modifying properties.
 Additionally, the crystals themselves do not produce the light for the image rather, they redirect light created by a backlight.
-Character LCDs come in many different display sizes with the most popular being 8x1, 8x2, 16x2, and 20x4.
+LCD displays come in many different sizes with the most popular ones being 8x1, 8x2, 16x2, and 20x4.
 The LCD primarily comes with 16 pins (some have 14) which are located at the top left of the display.
 Starting from left to right we have the VSS, VDD, VO, RS, R/W, E, data pins 0-7, A, and K.

-If you wish to know more about how an LCD works, here is an excellent indepth three part video series by The 8-Bit Guy on [youtube](https://www.youtube.com/watch?v=hZRL8luuPb8&t=103s).
+If you wish to know more about how an LCD works, here is an excellent indepth three part video series by The 8-Bit Guy on [youtube](https://www.youtube.com/watch?v=hZRL8luuPb8&t).

 #### LCD Pins Explained